gpt-5-mini (chosen from majority vote of a three-model LLM ensemble)

 Measures

-Applied to the Clearing House for a loan; clearing-house committee dispatched to examine the bank.
+Applied to the clearing house for a loan; clearing-house committee examined; bank tried to obtain assistance.

 Newspaper Excerpt